justinshreve/emoji-parse-php-array/README.md

 # emoji-parse-php-array
 Creates a PHP array of emoji from the unicode.org site

-Fork of https://github.com/iamcal/php-emoji (basically just ripped out the relevant parts and changed some of the output comments/names
+Fork of https://github.com/iamcal/php-emoji (basically just ripped out the relevant parts and changed some of the output comments/names)

+Only returns names and HTML output

 Original code by Cal Henderson cal@iamcal.com